pgrunm/pgrunm.github.io/content/about.md

 - Really enjoy riding my gravel bike around Brunswick.
 - Like to go on a hike with friends.
+- Enjoy playing chess online or with a friend
 - Play at Eintracht Braunschweig's table football team or
 - Enjoy reading a book in my favourite chair with a cup of tea.